nukleros/operator-builder/docs/workloads.md

 This tells Operator Builder to create the source code for a new Kubernetes API called "WebApp."
 This is the API kind.
 The resources that comprise this webapp are a deployment, service and ingress.
-Those resources are defined in the files referenced under `resources`.
-Operator Builder uses those manifests to generate source code for those resources.
-Those resource manifests can contain [workload markers](workload-markers.md) to help define the API.
+Those resources are defined in the source manifest files referenced under `resources`.
+Operator Builder uses those source manifests to generate source code for those resources.
+Those source manifests can contain [workload markers](workload-markers.md) to help define the API.

 With the source code generated, the [companion CLI](companion-cli.md) can be built for end users.
 The controller container image can also be built and made